sobstel/albicelestes/README.md

 ### Specific rules

 - Final score: FT or AET (if aet or pen)
 - Result: score (+ pen), eg. if score is 2-2 p.
-5-4, then first team marked as winner (W)
+5-4, then first team marked as winner (W) <sup>\*</sup>

+<sup>\*</sup> - this might be reviewed soon as per statistical convention in football,
+matches decided in extra time should be counted as wins and losses, while matches decided by penalty shoot-out should be counted as draws

 ## Tech